arisa-1208/arisa-1208.github.io/projects/PokemonDatabase.md

 ```
 ---
 ###  **My Role & Contributions**
-My role in this project was to implement the **file I/O functions (`writefile` and `readfile`) in `iofunctions.c`**, ensuring that Pokémon data was written and retrieved correctly.
-Additionally, I developed **`driver.c`**, a test program that systematically verified file operations by storing sample Pokémon records, reading them back, and checking for errors such as missing or corrupted files.
+My role in this project was to implement the file I/O functions (`writefile` and `readfile`) in `iofunctions.c`, ensuring that Pokémon data was written and retrieved correctly.
+Additionally, I developed `driver.c`, a test program that systematically verified file operations by storing sample Pokémon records, reading them back, and checking for errors such as missing or corrupted files.
 I was responsible for designing the structure of the file storage, handling error cases, and debugging issues related to data persistence and incorrect formatting.
 To confirm that the program worked as expected, I created test scenarios and documented results in `output.txt`.

 ###  **Lessons Learned & Skills Gained**
-This project strengthened my understanding of **binary file handling in C** and improved my skills in **structured programming and debugging file-related issues**.
+This project strengthened my understanding of binary file handling in C and improved my skills in structured programming and debugging file-related issues.
 I learned how to manage structured data efficiently using `fwrite()` and `fread()`, how to handle errors like unreadable files, and how to test file operations with systematic validation.
-Additionally, I gained experience in writing **modular code**, breaking down functionality into separate files (`iofunctions.c` and `driver.c`), which made the program more organized and easier to maintain.
+Additionally, I gained experience in writing modular code, breaking down functionality into separate files (`iofunctions.c` and `driver.c`), which made the program more organized and easier to maintain.
 This experience provided me with a deeper understanding of how **real-world applications store and retrieve data persistently**, reinforcing key concepts in file handling and structured programming.